-This categorization produces 4 subgroups of EUS methods.
+This categorization produces four subgroups of EUS methods.
 Furthermore, two methods that differ in the measure of evaluation are included in each group (GM and AUC), obtaining a total number of eight EUS methods.

 These methods will be described in the following subsections.
-They can be easily distinguished by their names:
+They can be easily distinguished by their names.

-- If the term GM appears, then it means that the model uses Geometric Mean as evaluator of accuracy.
-In the other case, it must appears the term AUC for evaluation with AUC measure. - If the term GS appears, this implies that the selection scheme is Global Selection, as well as the term MS, which implies that the selection scheme is Majority Selection. - The method will be a EBUS or a EUSCM model and this fact is specified in its name.
+- If the term GM appears, then it means that the model uses the geometric mean as the evaluator of accuracy.
+The other case uses the term AUC for evaluation with an AUC measure. - If the term GS appears, this implies that the selection scheme is global selection, as opposed to MS, which implies that the selection scheme is majority selection. - The method will be a EBUS or a EUSCM model and this fact is specified in its name.

 The EUS approaches have been developed by using the CHC evolutionary model.
-Figure 1 summarizes the proposed taxonomy for EUS approach and includes the 8 methods studied in this paper.
+Figure 1 summarizes the proposed taxonomy for EUS approach and includes the eight methods studied in this paper.